darafferty/LSMTool/README.md

 * ADD: Add a source
 * PLOT: Plot the sky model

+For details, please see the full documentation (doc/lsmtool.tex).

 Usage
 -----
 LSMTool can be used from the command line with a parset that defines the steps